2i2c-org/team-compass/organization/strategy.md

 ## Our theory for impact

-A shared cloud service team with a commitment to open infrastructure and open science will give communities more reliable and impactful access to key data science workflows, without the downside of proprietary technology. **They’ll achieve an outcome similar to hiring an in-house engineer, at a fraction of the cost and risk**.
+A shared cloud service team with a commitment to open infrastructure and open science will give communities more reliable and impactful access to key data science workflows, without the downside of proprietary technology. **They’ll have access to solutions beyond what they can get by hiring an in-house engineer, at a fraction of the cost and risk**.

 - With **a deep understanding of open source communities and workflows**, we can develop technology more efficiently and sustainably.
 - With a **deep understanding of research and education communities**, we can identify shared needs and make better decisions for what to build.